dominant role of the East Siberian Sea

 the Bering Strait

 satellite data and in situ mooring

 Ocean mass data show monthly variability in the Bering Strait throughflow to be primarily driven from the Arctic, not the Pacific.

-70% of the summer flow variability is driven by oceanic sea-level changes in the East Siberian Sea, associated with westward Arctic winds.
+~2/3rds of summer flow variability is driven by oceanic sea-level changes in the East Siberian Sea, associated with westward Arctic winds.

 In winter, northward Bering Strait winds and North Pacific cyclonic winds (raising sea-level over the Bering Sea Shelf) also contribute.

 Cecilia Peralta-Ferriz (email@example.com)